 4. Other protein sources

 I advocate a “whole foods” way of eating.
 Which means a diet, which consists of real, fresh, whole ingredients.
 You will find many processed foods that are sold to replace or supplement a person’s natural protein intake.
-Some examples are protein powders, protein bars etc. These are not whole foods and in my opinion not an optimal choice from a nutrition point of view.
+Some examples are protein powders, protein bars etc. These are not whole foods and as such not the most optimal choice from a nutrition point of view.

-However, if you are in a situation of protein deficiency, eating a vegetarian diet or are physically very active you might benefit from using high quality protein powder as a supplement, not a replacement (!), to a whole foods based diet.
-For example: 100% whey powder from grass fed cows, hydrolysed collagen powder or pure pea protein isolate.
+However, if you are in a situation of protein deficiency, eating a vegetarian diet or are physically very active and you find it hard to meet your total protein requirements through food alone, you can consider using high quality protein powder as a supplement, not a replacement (!), to a whole foods based diet.
+Good options are 100% whey powder from grass fed cows, hydrolysed collagen powder or pure pea protein isolate.

 To summarize, here is what you can do to ensure you are getting all the building blocks your body needs:

-4. Use a high quality protein supplement to meet your requirements
+- Use a high quality protein supplement to meet your requirements if needed

 If you follow these basic guidelines you will be well on your way to great health and wellness!